 Contract File folders should be used for all files related to the contract.
 Labels on folders should be typed so they can be easily read and should include the contract number and title of contents (e.g., Basic Contract Folder, Modification Folder, Voucher/Invoice Folder).
 The Basic Contract File should include the documents listed in the subparagraphs below.
 Documents should be placed in the folder(s) in the order listed in the "Contract Organization and File Content List" (see Procurement Forms in FAST) and separated by marked tabs or in separate folders.
-The "Contract Organization and File Contract or contract and telephone numbers, Contracting Officer's Representative (COR) name and telephone number, and Quality Reliability Officer (QRO) name and telephone number.
+The "Contract Organization and File Content List" should be annotated with the contractor's mailing address and fax number, contractor's point of contact and telephone numbers, Contracting Officer's Representative (COR) name and telephone number, and Quality Reliability Officer (QRO) name and telephone number.

-a.
+- a.
 Basic Contract Documents.
 A copy of the table of contents should be included in each folder of the Basic Contract File.
-(Some contracts are large enough to require more than one folder.)

-- 1. Original Signed Contract Sections A thru J. - 2.
+(Some contracts are large enough to require more than one folder.) - 1.
+Original Signed Contract Sections A thru J. - 2.
 Distribution Sheet (the Distribution Sheet should be annotated with the date each copy of the contract was distributed. - 3.
 Requisition or procurement request (PR) and appropriate automated procurement system award form. - 4.
 Copies of COR, QRO, Property Administrator, and Contract Administrator Designation memoranda. - 5.
 Any other applicable documents listed in the Contract Organization and File Content List.

-b.
+- b.
 Contract Data Requirements List (CDRL) Folder.
-Copies of documents delivered under CDRLs should be filed in the order received, with each version separated by tabs.
+Copies of documents delivered under CDRLs should be filed in the order received, with each version separated by tabs. - c.

-c.
 Voucher/Invoice Folder.
 Each voucher/invoice should be filed with its signed voucher/invoice approval certification and record of payment.
 Vouchers/invoices should be filed chronologically.
 A financial spreadsheet should be filed on the left side of each Voucher/Invoice Folder.